It's Rush Limboss, serving humanity simply by showing up.

 The teachers are letting kids starve in Madison, Wisconsin.

-I was reading it this morning, and I thought I can't even stand reading this.
+I was reading it this morning, and I thought, I can't even stand reading this.

-I just it's so biased.
+It's so biased.

 It's not reporting at all.